Bill Withers: Post-Columbia career

 In 1988, a new version of "Lovely Day" from the 1977 Menagerie album, entitled "Lovely Day (Sunshine Mix)" and remixed by Ben Liebrand was released.
 The original release had reached number 7 in the UK in early 1978, and the re-release climbed higher to number 4.

 At the 30th Annual Grammy Awards in 1988, Withers won the Grammy for Best Rhythm and Blues Song as songwriter for the re-recording of "Lean on Me" by Club Nouveau.
-This was Withers's ninth Grammy nomination and third win.
+This was Withers' ninth Grammy nomination and third win.
 Withers contributed two songs to Jimmy Buffett's 2004 release License to Chill.
 Following the reissues of Still Bill on January 28, 2003, and Just As I Am on March 8, 2005, there was speculation of previously unreleased material being issued as a new album.
-In 2006, Sony Music gave Withers’s previously unreleased tapes back to him.
+In 2006, Sony Music gave Withers’ previously unreleased tapes back to him.
 In 2007, "Lean on Me" was inducted into the Grammy Hall of Fame.

-At the 56th Annual Grammy Awards in 2014, Bill Withers: The Complete Sussex & Columbia Albums Collection, a nine-disc set featuring Withers's eight studio albums, as well as his live album Live at Carnegie Hall, received the Grammy Award for Best Historical Album (sharing the award with the Rolling Stones' Charlie Is My Darling – Ireland 1965).
-The award was presented to Leo Sacks, who produced the collection, and the mastering engineers, Mark Wilder, Joseph M. Palmaccio, and Tom Ruff.
+At the 56th Annual Grammy Awards in 2014, Bill Withers: The Complete Sussex & Columbia Albums Collection, a nine-disc set featuring Withers' eight studio albums as well as his live album Live at Carnegie Hall, received the Grammy Award for Best Historical Album (sharing the award with the Rolling Stones' Charlie Is My Darling – Ireland 1965).
+The award was presented to Leo Sacks, who produced the collection, and the mastering engineers Mark Wilder, Joseph M. Palmaccio, and Tom Ruff.

 In 2005, Withers was inducted into the Songwriters Hall of Fame.
 In April 2015, he was inducted into the Rock and Roll Hall of Fame by Stevie Wonder.
 He described the honor as "an award of attrition" and said: "What few songs I wrote during my brief career, there ain't a genre that somebody didn't record them in.
 I'm not a virtuoso, but I was able to write songs that people could identify with.
 I don't think I've done bad for a guy from Slab Fork, West Virginia."
 Later that year, a tribute concert in his honor was held at Carnegie Hall featuring Aloe Blacc, Ed Sheeran, Dr. John, Michael McDonald, and Anthony Hamilton.
-The concert recreated Withers's 1973 concert album, Live at Carnegie Hall, along with some of his other material.
+The concert recreated Withers' 1973 concert album, Live at Carnegie Hall, along with some of his other material.
 Withers was in attendance and spoke briefly onstage.

 In February 2017, he made an appearance on Joy Reid's MSNBC show to talk about the refugee crisis as well as the political climate in America.

+Still Bill documentary

+The 2009 documentary, "Still Bill", explored his reasons for quitting the music industry and painted the picture of a fulfilled musician and human being.
+Roger Ebert said: "[Withers] still lives and survives as a happy man.
+Still Bill is about a man who topped the charts, walked away from it all in 1985 and is pleased that he did."